Clinical audit examples and tools for quality improvement

 Each of these clinical audit topics addresses a specific aspect of healthcare delivery, contributing to the overarching goal of continuous quality improvement and patient safety.
 Choosing the right audit topic depends on the priorities and goals of the healthcare organisation.

-Conducting a clinical audit involves defining objectives, selecting criteria and standards, collecting and analysing data, implementing changes based on findings, and monitoring the impact of those changes.
+Conducting a clinical audit involves defining objectives, selecting measurable criteria, standards and outcome measures, collecting and analysing data, implementing changes based on findings, and monitoring the impact of those changes.
 It is a cyclical process aimed at continuous improvement.

 Conducting a clinical audit is made more streamlined and efficient with Radar Healthcare’s comprehensive support and tools